RedHat-Middleware-Workshops/optaplanner-workshop-v1m1-guides/domain-model.md

 1. How to analyze an optimization problem domain.

-2. How to create a domain model in CodeReady.
+2. How to create a domain model in CodeReady Workspaces.

 3. How to annotate your domain model with the correct OptaPlanner annotations.